-Risk Title: Inadequate Staffing Resource What is the Risk?
-The risk is that the Council fails to have the right culture, organisational conditions or resources to deliver our priorities for our communities.
+Risk Title: Inadequate Staffing Resource What is the Risk? priorities for o inadequate re resulting in ur future terms a The risk is that the Council fails to have the right culture, organisational conditions or resources to deliver our priorities for our communities.
 Insufficient staffing arrangement resulting in a loss of staff morale, and inadequate resources for training and re-skilling in an ongoing period of change.
 Failure to engage staff resulting in uncertainty regarding changes in working practices and job security.
 Particular risk in relation to future terms and conditions.
 Cost and time of retraining/up-skilling staff.
 Unrealistic expectations in relation to staffing capacity.
-What is causing the risk? residents, co mmunities and businesses in riod of the council delivering a addition to maintaining rovide significant and varied support to our our core service delivery, This has been a ervices and is only likely to continue in to the What is the level of the Likelihood of risk occurring 5 (Almost certain)) What are we doing to reduce the risk? risk?
-Impact Financial 4 (Major) Continuing to review services and update service plans to ensure that Service Quality 4 (Major) we can meet future demand Reputation 4 (Major) Reviewing our recruitment campaigns - ensuring that they are effective and 20 Legal / Regulatory 4 (Major) targeted 20 Health and Safety 3 (Moderate) Filling key roles with temporary resource to ensure services can continue to be delivered effectively Morale / Staffing 4 (Major) while we progress with the recruitment of permanent employees Developing plans to 'Grow our own' talent - through apprenticeships and similar Current Update (March 2023) introduced a in accordance review.
-The Control (level 4) and, retaining exist As a result, it and slight characterist The changes genuine control Development end-to-end approximate in accordance in market supplement policy that e with specified criteria.
-All encouncil also undertook a job e with a new criterion that look ting employees. is proposed to implement a ranges at the top of the salary matter will be considered by aff survey, while reasonably to pay and grading identified terns of staff facing cost of livit plan has been developed to t enables an enhancem hancements are initiall valuation exercise on a ed at the difficulty in attract ew pay band for senior range for senior and pri Hub Committee on 7 th I bositive, highlighted em above are also intendeng pressures.
-Alongsicensure that the Council allenges.
-In February 2022, the Council nent to be made to the salary of certain roles yfor a period of 2 years and are kept under II principal professional and technical roles racting candidates for vacant roles and r, professional and technical roles (level 4b) incipal officers at Level 5 and above.
-A Warch 2023. ployees had particular concerns around pay. ed to demonstrate a positive response to the let his, a comprehensive Organisational makes the best 'employment offer' with an ent, talent management and progression, to
+What is causing the risk? residents, cor mmunities and businesses in a riod of the council delivering a addition to maintaining our e significant and varied support to our core service delivery, This has been a ces and is only likely to continue in to the What is the level of the Likelihood of r risk occurring 5 (Almost certain)) What are we doing to reduce the risk? risk?
+Impact Financial 4 (Major) Continuing to review services and update service plans to ensure that Service Quality 4 (Major) we can meet future demand Reputation 4 (Major) Reviewing our recruitment campaigns - ensuring that they are effective and 20 Legal / Regulatory 4 (Major) targeted 20 Health and Safety 3 (Moderate) Filling key roles with temporary resource to ensure services can continue to be delivered effectively Morale / Staffing 4 (Major) while we progress with the recruitment of permanent employees Developing plans to 'Grow our own' talent - through apprenticeships and similar.
+Current Update (March 2023) introduced and in accordance review.
+The Collevel 4) and, retaining exist As a result, it and slight char report on this The recent state The changes genuine concountry bevelopment end-to-end approximation accordance review.